 Wolfhouse, a classic mid century modern home located in Newburgh, NY, was built in 1949 by the preeminent American architect Philip Johnson, and commissioned by Benjamin V. Wolf.
 Set atop a hillside just north of the Newburgh-Beacon bridge with panoramic views of the Hudson River, Wolfhouse bears much in common with Johnson’s most famous home, The Glass House, erected the same year.

-Meticulously restored to its original condition in 2020, Wolfhouse has now been reimagined as a cultural space with year-round arts programming.
+Meticulously restored to its original condition in 2020, Wolfhouse has now been reimagined as a cultural space with year-round programming.

 Upon graduating from Harvard’s Graduate School of Design in 1945, Philip Johnson quickly completed high-profile posts in the design and architecture world.
 Johnson first explored architecture as a critic and curator as head of MoMA’s Architecture Department.

 As a young architect seizing the zeitgeist of Modernism, Johnson’s dialogue with Mies Van der Rohe resulted in a storied body of early work that bears his hallmark architectural style: